Best Time to Use a Sauna: When to Use a Sauna and Ideal Sauna Time

 Mixing Alcohol with Saunas

-Drinking alcohol before using a sauna is dangerous.
+- Drinking Alcohol Makes Sauna Use Risky: Drinking alcohol before using a sauna is dangerous.
 Alcohol dehydrates the body, and when combined with sauna heat, this can lead to dizziness, fainting, or even heat stroke.

-The heat from the sauna dilates blood vessels, and when mixed with alcohol’s effects, this can cause sudden drops in blood pressure.
+- Alcohol and Sauna Heat Lower Blood Pressure Together: The heat from the sauna dilates blood vessels, and when mixed with alcohol’s effects, this can cause sudden drops in blood pressure.

 Sick